plumvillage/newsletter/src/2024/en/articles/phi-van-kieu-trinh--barriers-and-bridges.md

 I feel how Mother Earth holds me.
 Throughout my life and until the end of my life she will do so.</p>

 <p>Since my arrival here (Plum Village), I have realized that I have found another paradise on this Earth.<br/>
-Surrounded by nature and by mindful and loving people I feel safe and so alive.<b> This place in southwestern France reminds me of my two homelands (Germany and Vietnam).
+Surrounded by nature and by mindful and loving people I feel safe and so alive.<br/> This place in southwestern France reminds me of my two homelands (Germany and Vietnam).
 Here lotus flowers and bamboo trees grow along with a few banana trees amidst Western European flora.<br/>
 Here, nuns and monks in dark brown robes and shaven heads live.
 Most of them speak Vietnamese and I feel a slight heaviness because even though we share the same homeland, I hardly speak their language.<br/>